-The agency receives scientific information about the Reef and its management from a range of sources including:
+The agency receives scientific information about the Reef and its management from a range of ources including:

-- Research institutions and government agencies research, monitoring and modelling is carried out by scientists and technicians that are highly trained in relevant fields.
-Results are generally made available to the agency through published peer reviewed journal articles, reports, meetings, conferences and symposia. - Reef-based industries monitoring is conducted by individuals and companies within sectors such as tourism and commercial fishing.
+- Research institutions and government agencies research, monitoring and mortaling in carried out by scientists and technicians that are highly trained in relevant fields.
+Results an generally made available to the agency through published peer reviewed journal articles, poor, mortaings, conferences and symposia. - Reef-based industries monitoring is conducted by individuals and companies within sectors such as tourism and commercial fishing.
 The level of technical expertise and training is variable.
-Gathering the information may be a voluntary contribution to management, or may be undertaken to meet a permit condition or a compulsory reporting obligation. - Members of the community typically a voluntary contribution, and generally associated with recognised 'citizen science' monitoring programs that provide training and oversight. - Traditional Owners research and monitoring undertaken through Traditional Use of Marine Resources Agreements and other natural resource management initiatives.
+Gathering the information may be a voluntary contribution to management or may be undertaken to meet a permit condition or a compulsory reporting obligation. - Members of the community typically a voluntary control on and such ally associated with recognised 'citizen science' monitoring programs that provide training and oversight. - Traditional Owners research and monitoring under the through Traditional Use of Marine Resources Agreements and other natural resource monagement initiatives.
 Some programs are partnerships with research institutions or government agencies.

-The agency engages with research providers and major research programs through a number of longstanding formal relationships, including participation in relevant boards and committees, and formal membership in research teams, as well as through one-on-one communication between individual staff members and the scientific community.
+The agency engages with research provider and major usearch programs through a number of longstanding formal relationships, including participation in relevant boards and committees, and formal membership in research teams, as well of the ign on-on-one communication between individual staff members and the scientific community.